lanaajaboleh/lanaajaboleh/README.md

-- 👋 Hi, I’m @lanaajaboleh
+Hello!
+I'm Rafdan
+100% Indonesian
-- 👀 I’m interested in UI and UX Designing
+I’m interested in UI and UX Designing
-- 📫 Reach me on instagram and linkedin
+I'm currently a student of Computer Engineering Major at Diponegoro University Reach me on instagram and linkedin

 <!---
 lanaajaboleh/lanaajaboleh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.